-The Consolidated Statement of Income for the year ended May 31, 2007 reflects the adoption of Statement of Financial Accounting Standards No. 123 (revised), "Share-Based Payment" effective with the Company's first quarter of fiscal 2007.
-The adoption of this standard resulted in an increase in selling, general and administrative expenses of \$20.1 million and a decrease in the provision for income taxes of \$3.4 million for the year ended May 31, 2007.
-There were no corresponding amounts recognized in the Consolidated Statements of Income for the years ended May 31, 2006 and 2005 (see notes 2 and 14 to the financial statements).
+The Consolidated Statements of Income for the years ended May 31, 2008 and May 26, 2007 reflect the adoption of Statement of Financial Accounting Standards No. 123 (revised), "Share-Based Payment" effective with the Company's first quarter of fiscal 2007.
+The adoption of this standard resulted in an increase in selling, general and administrative expenses of \$22.4 million and \$20.1 million and a decrease in the provision for income taxes of \$4.7 million and \$3.4 million for the years ended May 31, 2008 and May 26, 2007, respectively.
+There were no corresponding amounts recognized in the Consolidated Statements of Income for the year ended May 27, 2006 (see notes 2 and 14 to the financial statements).